 A personal reflection on the idol group KissBee by guest writer Toby Hagen.

 For the last few years I have been a huge supporter of an idol group that seems to have gone largely unnoticed by the international Japanese idol fandom.
 Whenever I would bring them up in conversation, the response was always the same; “Who?”

 When Beyond Senpai approached me to write an article for them ahead of their online live show on September 8th 2020, a concert with huge significance for the group and their fans, I thought it would be a perfect opportunity to introduce them.
 So read on and allow me to introduce you to one of the hardest working, musically diverse, and socially outgoing idol groups ever… KissBee!

 I have always had an admiration for Pixel Art ever since I was little.
 I used to make pictures with sprites from my favourite video games; Pokemon, Mario and Sonic The Hedgehog to name a few.
 Later, around 2015 I became interested in Hama Beads (known as Perler Beads in the US) and it became my hobby to make images with them.
 I mostly made Pokemon, and would stick them to my wall like a collage.

 The graduation of Risaki Kakizaki, Rei Imaizumi and Michelle

-A guest article gladly recieved from Rosy Baltussen
+A guest article gladly received from Rosy Baltussen.

 After a long wait on the 28th of June, the graduation of Risaki, Rei and Michelle was finally there.
 Thankfully for international fans who couldn’t be there in person M-SMILE decided to livestream the 3 shows.
 Two of them were available for people who bought a ticket, the 3rd show was free to watch for everybody.